 Health workers can be at risk if they are exposed to unsafe medical practices, such as reusing medical equipment, not using personal protection, or incorrect disposal of sharps.

-Hepatitis B is not spread through food or water, sharing eating utensils, breastfeeding, hugging, kissing, holding hands, coughing, sneezing or by means of insects that bite.
+HBV is not spread through food or water, sharing eating utensils, breastfeeding, hugging, kissing, holding hands, coughing, sneezing, or insects that bite.

 However, the virus can survive outside the body for at least 7 days.
 During this time, the virus can still cause infection if it enters the body of a person who is not protected by the vaccine.